-Croatia: Power utility HEP’s facilities to enter guarantee of origin system6.
-April 2016. / SEE Energy News
+Croatia: Power utility HEP’s facilities to enter guarantee of origin system, SEE Energy News

 In 2015, only Gen-I and HEP Generation actively traded green certificates.
 Power utility HEP is also preparing to register more facilities.